 If there’s one thing Battlefront II gets right, though, it’s that it feels damn good to play.
 Every weapon feels satisfying to fire, the controls are tight, and it really feels like a DICE game with a very high level of polish.
 And speaking of things DICE do well, the game also looks absolutely gorgeous.
 It’s filled to the brim with Star Wars charm and captures the look and feel of the universe effortlessly, much like the first game did.
 It’s another technical achievement for DICE and firmly secures their position as some of the best when it comes to technological finesse.
 I’d say that includes the sound, but the sound deserves its own recognition because it’s amazing.
 The sound effects are so authentic, whether it be the high-pitched blasters of Star Fighters going off or the silent hiss of the ventilation systems on weapons.
 It’s all excellent, and the soundtrack is no exception to this either, with full orchestral themes playing in the background to really get you going.

-Like many, the Star Wars franchise is dear to me, and I’m disappointed EA let their plans for monetisation and a rush to meet deadlines get the better of them with Battlefront II.
-The controversy surrounding the game has been well warranted, and I can only hope it acts as a wake up call to all involved.
-While there’s some fun to be had in Battlefront II’s multiplayer and arcade modes, there’s no denying that its story and mission design is lazy, uninventive, and boring.
+Like many, the Star Wars franchise is dear to me, so I’m disappointed EA let their plans for monetisation and a rush to meet deadlines get the better of them with Battlefront II.
+While there’s some fun to be had in Battlefront II’s multiplayer and arcade modes, there’s no denying its story and mission design is lazy and uninventive.
 The game is full of Star Wars charm, expressed by its well-designed maps and excellent production values, but it’s ultimately let down by a lack of incentive to keep playing and the very system that’s supposed to let us live out our far-fetched Star Wars fantasies.
-The life of this game now depends on where EA goes from here, and yes, there have been steps taken to rebalance the economy, and free DLC is a good start, but inherent mediocrity limits them when it comes to players who want something that’s more than a one and done Star Wars adventure.
-You’re probably better off just waiting until Episode VIII comes out to get your next fix from a long time ago in a galaxy far, far away.
+The life of this game now depends on where EA goes from here – and yes, there have been steps taken to rebalance the economy, and free DLC is a good start – but inherent mediocrity limits them when it comes to players who want something that’s more than a one and done Star Wars adventure.